hulloitskai/express-starter/README.md

 yarn start  # selects 'yarn dev' or 'yarn prod' based
             # on your NODE_ENV

-# If using NPM, replace 'yarn ...' with
-#   'npm run ...' for each command.
+# If using NPM, replace 'yarn ...' with 'npm run ...'
+#   However, 'yarn' is highly recommended for a more
+#   deterministic package installation!
 ```

-### Default Endpoints:
+### Default endpoints:

 * `/` - Endpoint for `static/index.html`.
 Static assets are served from `static/`.

+  > *Note that in production, usage of Express as a static asset server is discouraged, as it is much more efficient to use NGINX to serve static content, and to use Express only as an API server.*

 * `/api` - Main API endpoint; returns a `text/plain` message indicating that the
   API is working.
 * `/api/puppies` - Sample API endpoint that counts page refreshes.
 Sends data